-The first question you have to ask yourself when choosing a juggling ball is what is type of juggling am I doing?
+The first question you have to ask yourself when choosing a juggling ball is “What is type of juggling am I doing?”
 Different jugglers prefer different balls.
 Are you doing 3 ball juggling, 5 ball juggling or even 7 ball juggling?
 Are you a bounce juggler?
 Are you doing a lot of body catches?
 Are you contact juggling?
 Answering these questions will give you clues as to what type you might want to buy.

 After you figure out the type and size you want, then you can ask yourself what kind of designs do I want?
 There are so many different designs that it makes it hard to choose sometimes.
 For performing, you will probably want to choose something a little flashier.
-For practicing, I prefer single colored balls.
+For practicing, I prefer plain white colored balls.

 This is the Play MMX Ball 62 mm (2.5 inch) 4.1 oz (115 g) or 70 mm (2.8 inch) 5.3 oz (150 g) This ball is the perfect mix between a stage ball and a beanbag.
 Its as soft as a beanbag but has a super soft feeling in your hand like a beanbag.
 I highly recommend this ball.

-These are the Boing color changing light balls These balls are unlike other light up balls because they change color as they are juggled.
+LED Juggling Balls.
+These balls are unlike other light up balls because they change color as they are juggled.
 They are also very affordable compared to other LED balls.

 This is the Play Sil-X Ball 3.07 Inch (78 mm) 5.3 ounces (150 g) This ball is injected with liquid silicone giving it a feel like no other ball around.
 If you want a unique juggling ball this is your pick.